yuyy-shandong/CLWR/README.md

 # CLWR

-CLWR(Negative Control Exposure based on time-series studies),is an R package for eliminating the unmeasured Confounders and estimating bidirectional causal effect and lagged causal effect
+CLWR(CrossLag weighted regression),is an R package for eliminating the unmeasured Confounders and estimating bidirectional causal effect and lagged causal effect